genomeinterpretation/CAGI50/README.txt

 perfMetrics objects, along with a Dataset object, recording some properties of the dataset, used in annotating figures and tables, is stored as a .mat file in the ./results folder.
 The .mat file containing the results is later used by the FT code to generate the figures and tables after ranking and selecting the methods with RS.
+The tables are stored in the ./results folder.

 In this submission, the scripts for computing the measures and storing them as .mat files are
 1) generateResults_NAGLU_PTEN.m